faizhameed/faizhameed/README.md

-## Hi there 👋
+## Hi thanks for visiting 👋

-- 🔭 I’m currently working on Nodejs and React Typescript
+- 🔭 I’m currently working on Nodejs and React
-- 🌱 I’m currently learning Typescript and AWS
+- 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on any React and Nodejs projects
-- 💬 See my projects
 - 📫 Reach me at: faizhameedv@gmail.com